The Best Church Communication Software For 2025

 • bulk SMS for different segments of your congregation

-• peer to peer conversations with donors via texts
+• peer-to-peer conversations with donors via texts

 • follow-up texts to thank volunteers

 For instance, your message boards can now show your keyword and shortcode, encouraging members to sign up for an event.
-Your welcome kiosks and communication cards can promote shortcodes that encourage new visitors to sign up for the church’s communication.
+Your welcome kiosks and communication cards can promote shortcodes and encourage new visitors to sign up for the church’s communication.

-Regardless of which communication channels you choose, it is undeniable that a communication software would make it simpler for you.
-If you have any specific questions regarding church communication, please talk to our experts to learn more.
+Regardless of which communication channels you choose, it is undeniable that communication software would make it simpler for you.
+If you have any questions regarding church communication, please talk to our experts to learn more.

 Feature image credits: Shelagh Murphy